smart-on-fhir/Swift-SMART/README.md

 <p align="center"><img src="./assets/banner.png" alt=""></p>

-Swift-SMART is a full client implementation of the 🔥FHIR specification for building apps that interact with healthcare data through [**SMART on FHIR**](http://docs.smarthealthit.org).
+Swift-SMART is a full client implementation of the 🔥FHIR specification for building apps that interact with healthcare data through [**SMART on FHIR**][smart].
 Written in _Swift 2_ it is compatible with **iOS 8** and **OS X 10.9** and newer and requires Xcode 7 or newer.